 Heck’s large, plushy two-piece installation of a decapitated “protective angel” is sure to grab your attention.
-Based on the German artist’s autobiographical influences, it’s however intended to be entirely open to interpretation.
+Dspite being based on the German artist’s autobiographical influences, it’s intended to be entirely open to personal interpretation.
 Heck’s demand for museums and galleries’ trust in artists – which, thankfully, Tim Van Laere never fails to do.

 5. Travesía Cuatro: Jorge Méndez Blake’s The Exploration Library (2017.
 Pencil x paper)

 From afar it could pass as a simplistic black and white photograph, but closer inspection reveals a hyper-realistic pencil mural of the leafy Amazonian rainforest.
 Méndez Blake’s decolonial exploration into ideas of utopias and progress, through metaphors of libraries and cultural imperialism is quite frankly just breathe-taking.